Below are some of the most frequently asked questions about the TRACK Platform.

 TRACK’s contractor cost management software is distinguished from other systems in several important ways.
 First, TRACK calculates contractor hours accurately using the commercial terms and rates of each contract and the access control system you have in place today.
 Second, TRACK has interfaces to leading ERP systems (like SAP and Maximo) which are easy to install and reliable.
 Finally, just about every contractor in North America knows how to use TRACK and appreciates its accurate calculations which lead to timely payment for work performed.
 This functionality allows TRACK to achieve daily settlement with your contractors (i.e., TRACK tells you every morning exactly what you spend and where you spent it the day before).

 Is this software web-based or server-based?

 Our software is web-based and employs Microsoft’s .Net framework fro the application and SQL Server as the database.

 Can the end-user add new reports to Track?

-Yes, Track uses Crystal Reports as its reporting engine.
-Customers may create their own reports, name them and run their custom reports from within Track.
+Yes, TRACK uses Crystal Reports as its reporting engine.
+Customers may create their own reports, name them and run their custom reports from within TRACK.

 What is a typical allocation process?

-How does Track verify contractor hours worked?
+How dose Track verify contractor hours worked?